Get insider access

 • No brushroll height adjustment.

-The Shark Rocket is decent for handling pet hair.
-It does an alright job of sucking up pet hair on low-pile carpets.
-However, it does a better job on high-pile carpets and bare floors.
-It also has an indicator light to warn you when your brush head becomes clogged, which can be handy when you have a heavily shedding pet.
-It doesn't have a pet grooming brush, though, and there's no HEPA filter to seal in allergens.
+The Shark Rocket is okay for handling pet hair.
+It does an alright job of sucking up pet hair on low-pile carpets, but it leaves some pet hair around the two brush roll guards.
+It does a better job on bare floors, though.
+There's an indicator light to warn you when your brush head becomes clogged, which can be handy when you have a heavily shedding pet.
+However, there's no pet grooming brush or a HEPA filter to seal in allergens.

 Pros